posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 ### Arguments Against this Proposal

 I understand that this proposal might be seen as controversial for many Go developers.
-Here are some opinions that might relate against the proposed change.
+Here are my answers to few opinions I expect against the proposal:

 #### This Change Result in Mix of High Level and Low level Objects